-A mindfulness retreat is for people that already have some mindfulness practice experience.
-It is either a half day or full day, purely for practicing mindfulness together!
+A mindfulness retreat is an amazing experience whether you are new to mindfulness or a regular practitioner.
+A range of retreats are offered including mini retreats, half day or full day……purely for practicing mindfulness together!
 It is an opportunity to be guided through a variety of practices, with nothing else to do but “just be”.

 How is a retreat different from a workshop or course?
 A retreat is different from a mindfulness workshop or course, in that the focus is much more on continuous practice, without theory or workshop activities.
 You will be guided through a range of mindfulness practices: including sitting, walking, standing, eating, listening and talking, compassion and loving kindness.
 The practices will depend a little according to the theme of the retreat.